 We had in the past, and hope to have again, a Mandarin Chinese performance group to supplement the Mandarin Language classes your child can be part of.

 The children learn the folk dances of the European cultures as part of school PE lessons.
-Every year we create a whole school dramatic performance in term three.
-At the end of every term we construct a Celebration of Learning that the whole community is invited to.
+Every alternate year we create a whole school dramatic performance in term three.
+Often, at the end of a term we will construct a Celebration of Learning that the whole community is invited to.
 This Celebration is a creative way of pulling all the different threads of our Inquiries together and can take whatever form is most appropriate to the topic being studied.
 In the past we have had ‘masterchef’ competitions, character parades, international food fairs as well as science fairs and multi-media performances.
 Every alternate year we have a Camp for the senior students (y4-6) and on the other years a Marae visit and overnight stay.

 Tuakana / Teina: